nercms-mmap/RankAggregation-Lib/README.md

 Table 5: Rank@1(%) and mAP(%) results for selected recommendation algorithms on MovieLens 1M dataset.
 </div>

-Different ranking aggregation methods will combine the six recommendations into a consensus one.
+Different rank aggregation methods will combine the six recommendations into a consensus one.
 We show their performance in Table 6.

 <div align="center">

 ![ml](https://github.com/nercms-mmap/RankAggregation-Lib/assets/121333364/a22ac931-c3b1-4412-9efd-414b2596fbcf)

-Table 6: Rank@1(%) and mAP@10(%)[[30]](#RS) results for ranking aggregation methods on MovieLens 1M datasets
+Table 6: Rank@1(%) and mAP@10(%)[[30]](#RS) results for rank aggregation methods on MovieLens 1M datasets
 </div>

 ### Bioinformatics